Sensitive areas

 Data will aid in developing strong land-use policies, regulations and standards, and is intended to increase long-term environmental planning and protection of aquatic and riparian habitat.
 The project will also serve as a benchmark by documenting current foreshore conditions and will aid in foreshore protection initiatives.

-Central Okanagan Foreshore Inventory and Mapping documents
+- Report: Okanagan Lake Foreshore Inventory and Mapping (FIM) 2016 Update Report

 Sensitive ecosystems are landscapes within our area that are ecologically fragile and/or are recognized as rare.